Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="filetransfer"></a>
 #### Filetransfer
+When working on a remote machine like the Pawsey system, often files need to be transferred between the local machine and the remote machine.
+One way of transferring and synchronising files is by using GitHub repositories and accessing the same repository from the local and from the remote machine.
+However, the filesize for GitHub is limited, therefore other options are recommended when transferring larger files.
-A demonstration on how to transfer files from a Pawsey cluster to a local machine using Filezilla and rsync.\
+In the provided [tutorial], we demonstrate how to transfer files from a Pawsey cluster to a local machine using the desktop application Filezilla and using rsync from the command line.
+It has to be noted, that on a windows machine, rsync can only be used via WSL (not via GitBash).\
 If Filezilla is not installed on your local machine, you can download the application from the [Filezilla website](https://filezilla-project.org/index.php)
 Additional file transfer methods, and additional information to the introduced methods can be found in the [Pawsey Filetransfer documentation](https://support.pawsey.org.au/documentation/display/US/Transferring+Files)